-Before the Inspire 3’s launch, we did question whether the Luxe 2 will really be called the Luxe 2.
+Before the Inspire 3’s launch, we questioned whether the Luxe 2 would really be called the Luxe 2.
 The original Luxe debuted in April 2021, so Fitbit was already late with a follow-up release.
 However, the Fitbit Inspire 2 debuted in September 2021.
 Its sequel landed right on time.

 What features will the Fitbit Luxe 2 have?

 The Fitbit Luxe’s biggest draw was its customization options for fashion-conscious buyers, focusing less on fitness freaks.
 This wasn’t necessarily a fitness band you’d buy if you were a keen runner or athlete.
 We expect a sequel to follow the same formula.

-We doubt Fitbit will use the Luxe line to debut its latest innovations, so expect similar feature spread as the original.
+We doubt Fitbit will use the Luxe line to debut its latest innovations, so expect a similar feature spread as the original.
 This should include heart rate tracking, a pulse oximeter, a 5ATM water resistance rating, and the usual Fitbit smart features.
 Could Fitbit filter down some features from its premium lines?
 Possibly.
 If so, we could see an EDA sensor for smarter stress monitoring and a skin temperature sensor.
 Both would add greater value to the Luxe package.
 But don’t get your hopes up.
 The Luxe line isn’t meant to push the fitness or health tracking envelope.

 What will the Fitbit Luxe 2 price be?

 Now that the Inspire 3 is out, there’s no telling how Fitbit would or could position the Luxe 2.
 The original launched at a lofty $149, placing it between the Fitbit Charge 5‘s $179 launch price and the sub-$100 Inspire 2.
-Considering these devices and the Luxe’s natural (and much cheaper) competition, and the Inspire 3’s $99 debut price, Fitbit faces a tough task pricing the sequel.
+Considering these devices, the Luxe’s natural (and much cheaper) competition, and the Inspire 3’s $99 debut price, Fitbit faces a tough task pricing the sequel.